-Naturally cold pressed avocado oil is the best – chemically extracting the oil removes all of the nutrients.
-If the oil is green, it is naturally cold pressed, if yellow it has all of its goodness removed, it should feel thick and sticky to the touch.
+Naturally, cold-pressed avocado oil is the best – chemically extracting the oil removes all of the nutrients.
+If the oil is green, it is naturally cold-pressed, if yellow it has all of its goodness removed.
+Good avocado oil should feel thick and sticky to the touch.

 Oils like flaxseed oil and pumpkin seed oil are incredibly high in nutrients, but they cannot be used for cooking.
 The awesome thing about avocado oil is that it’s not only a superfood oil that can be used in uncooked items like salads and dips, but it’s also highly recommended for cooking like coconut oil.

-When using any oil for cooking, it is very important to consider the smoke point of an oil which is the temperature at which the oil starts to be visibly smoking in the pan of the oil.
+When using any oil for cooking, it is very important to consider the smoke point of an oil – which is the temperature at which the oil starts to visibly smoke in the pan.
 Even a healthy oil such as olive oil becomes unhealthy when it reaches its smoke point.
 When an oil reaches its smoke point, the structure of the oil begins to break down, nutrients are lost, flavour is changed and most dangerously, compounds can be created that are damaging to your health.

-Avocado oil’s high smoke point makes it a perfect choice for cooking, it also does not have as strong taste as coconut oil.
+Avocado oil’s high smoke point makes it a perfect choice for cooking, it also does not have a strong taste which coconut oil has.